Battenburg markings: New Zealand

-All four main emergency services in New Zealand use reflective Battenburg markings on their liveries.
-Military Police, NZDF Fire Service, private ambulances and other smaller emergency services also sometimes use Battenburg markings.
+In New Zealand Battenburg markings are commonly used on emergency vehicles with the New Zealand Police, Fire and Emergency New Zealand and both public ambulance services using reflective Battenburg markings on their liveries.
+The Joint Military Police Unit, New Zealand Defence Force fire services, private ambulances and other smaller emergency services also sometimes use Battenburg markings.

 The New Zealand Police use a reflective chequered yellow-and-blue Battenburg markings on their frontline liveried vehicles.
-The markings used by police are a different form of Battenburg to those seen in the United Kingdom being checkered with breaks instead of the conventical alternating rectangles.
-Police started to use Battenburg markings in 2000, the markings were exclusively for Highway Patrol vehicles with general duties vehicles receiving Battenburg markings in 2004.
+The markings used by police are a different form of Battenburg to those seen in the United Kingdom being two line checkered with breaks instead of the conventional alternating rectangles.
+Police started to use Battenburg markings in 2000, however the markings were exclusively for Highway Patrol vehicles with other frontline vehicles adopting Battenburg markings in 2004.

-Wellington Free Ambulance was the first ambulance service in New Zealand to adopt Battenburg marking doing so by 2006.
-Vehicles in Wellington Free Ambulance fleet are marked with reflective green-and-white Battenburg markings similar to those used in the United Kingdom.
+Wellington Free Ambulance was the first ambulance service in New Zealand to adopt Battenburg marking doing so in 2005.
+Vehicles in Wellington Free Ambulance fleet are marked with two line reflective green-and-white Battenburg markings similar to those used in the United Kingdom.
 Hato Hone St John followed suit in 2014 adopting Battenburg markings on new vehicles.
-When Hato Hone St John introduced Battenburg markings, they used conventional green-and-yellow alternating rectangles.
-However in 2023 Hato Hone St John updated their livery with a new, adapted, highly visible, reflective green-and-yellow Battenburg marking livery with chevrons and special Māori cultural designs integrated.
+When Hato Hone St John introduced Battenburg markings, they used conventional two line green-and-yellow alternating rectangles.
+However in 2023 Hato Hone St John updated their livery with a new, adapted, highly visible, reflective green-and-yellow single line Battenburg marking livery with chevrons and special Māori cultural designs integrated.

-On 1 July 2017, the New Zealand urban and rural firefighting organizations amalgamated into Fire and Emergency New Zealand.
-Fire and Emergency started to use a new livery that includes Battenburg markings used on all new vehicles with many older vehicles retrospectively receiving the new livery.
-The Battenburg markings on Fire and Emergency vehicles are similar to the conventional red-and-yellow alternating rectangles used by fire services across the world, but has some subtle differences such as one of the rectangles being dark blue with Fire and Emergency branding.
+Upon the establishment of Fire and Emergency New Zealand on 1 July 2017 the organisation has used Battenburg markings on all new vehicles with many older vehicles retrospectively receiving the new livery.
+The Battenburg markings on Fire and Emergency vehicles are similar to the conventional two line red-and-yellow alternating rectangles used by fire services across the world, but has some subtle differences.
+For example the Battenburg markings are angled at 10 degrees and has Fire and Emergency branding prominently incorporated into the Battenburg markings, which expand to three lines on the cab for trucks and expand to three lines on the doors for utes to allow space for branding.